 We Care for Your Heart

 The Cardiovascular program provides the patient with comprehensive care that focuses on the prevention of heart disease, but offers rapid intervention when a cardiac event occurs and provides optimal treatment after the event to restore a patient’s health.
-The program includes physicians, nurses and a range of multidisciplinary specialist working with patients to navigate the complex health conditions.
+The program includes physicians, nurses and a range of multidisciplinary specialist working with patients to navigate complex health conditions.

 In office appointments are performed on a routine basis depending on the device type and patient follow-up needs.